Investigating the effectiveness of the Health Justice Partnership program

 Background

-By providing timely legal and social support the Health Justice Partnership aims to reduce the number of First Nations infants entering into out-of-home care and strengthen the health and wellbeing of mothers and families birthing First Nations infants.
+By providing timely legal and social support, the Health Justice Partnership aims to reduce the number of Aboriginal and Torres Strait Islander infants being removed and placed into out-of-home care and strengthen the health and wellbeing of mothers and families birthing Aboriginal and Torres Strait Islander infants.
+In particular, the partnership seeks to reduce the high numbers of at-birth removals at hospitals.

-The program is integrated within a family services model grounded within a culturally intrinsic parenting model which supports connection, belonging and cultural growth.
+These programs are integrated within a family services model grounded within a culturally intrinsic parenting model which supports connection, belonging and cultural growth.

 Institute for Urban Indigenous Health

-Institute for Urban Indigenous Health (IUIH) is a Community Controlled Health Service (CCHS) that leads the planning, development and delivery of health, family wellbeing and social support services to the Aboriginal and Torres Strait Islander population of South East Queensland.
-IUIH is working with our member CCHSs to improve the health, wellbeing and economic independence of Aboriginal and Torres Strait Islander people in South East Queensland, the largest and fastest growing Indigenous population in Australia.
+The Institute for Urban Indigenous Health (IUIH) is a Community Controlled Health Service (CCHS) that leads the planning, development and delivery of health, family wellbeing and social support services to the Aboriginal and Torres Strait Islander population of South East Queensland.
+IUIH is working with their member CCHSs to improve the health, wellbeing and economic independence of Aboriginal and Torres Strait Islander people in South East Queensland, with the largest and fastest growing Indigenous population in Australia.

-Aboriginal and Torres Strait Islander Community Health Service
+Aboriginal and Torres Strait Islander Community Health Service Brisbane

-The Aboriginal and Torres Strait Islander Community Health Service (ATSICHS) Brisbane is a not-for-profit, community-owned health and community services organisation delivering on the unique health and wellbeing needs of Aboriginal and Torres Strait Islander peoples in Brisbane and Logan.
+The Aboriginal and Torres Strait Islander Community Health Service (ATSICHS) Brisbane is a not-for-profit, community-owned health and community services organisation delivering on the unique health and wellbeing needs of Aboriginal and Torres Strait Islander people in Brisbane and Logan.

 Researchers